azazellochg/pytemscript/docs/components/events.rst

 Events
 ======

-You can receive events from user buttons when using the local client on the microscope PC.
-When a button is pressed, a custom function can be executed.
+You can receive events from hand panel buttons when using the local client on the microscope PC.
+Each button can be assigned with a custom Python function that will be executed upon pressing.
 We provide the :class:`ButtonHandler` class that takes care of assigning events.

+.. warning:: Don't forget to clear the custom button assignment at the end using `clear()` method.
+This will restore the previous assignment.

 See example below: